FAQ & INFO

 • Departure Time for Buddy Camp: 12:00 PM

-• Departure Time for Musical Theater Camp: 2:00 PM (This will be the start time of the performance your Musical Theater Camper has worked so hard on!)
+• Departure Time for Musical Theater Camp: 5:00 PM (This is when doors open for the performance your Musical Theater Camper has worked so hard on!)

-10 AM Pick-up for Beginner, Middler, Teener, Senior, Adventure, Sports, and Leadership camps will all be carpool style.
-At the camp office you will let us know who your camper is, provide your ID, and then you will drive up to camp where your camper (and their belongings) will be awaiting you!
+10 AM Pick-up for Beginner, Middler, Teener, Senior, Sports, and Cooking camps will all be carpool style.
+You will wait in line on the camp road until check-out begins, prompted by NGCC staff.
+You will provide your ID and then drive up to camp where your camper (and their belongings) will be awaiting you!
+Campers will only be released to “Parent 1” or “Parent 2,” or to the authorized pickup persons listed in your camper’s registration.
 Please be on time to pick up your camper(s).
 We will have staff directing traffic and will get the campers to you as quickly as possible to keep the flow of traffic running smoothly.
-All campers must be checked out with our Director before they can leave campus, so please have photo ID ready.
-Musical Theater and Cooking camp’s pick-up procedure will be outlined upon registration for these camps.
+The camp nurse will give the camper’s medicine to the person picking the camper up during check-out.

 WHAT TO BRING